 '''

 w = pywt.Wavelet('bior1.3')

 w.orthogonal

+False

+(phi_d, psi_d, phi_r, psi_r, x) = w.wavefun(level=5)

 '''

-False (phi\d, psi\d, phi\r, psi\r, x) = w.wavefun(level=5)

 You can find live examples of wavefun() usage and images of all the built-in wavelets on the Wavelet Properties Browser page.
+However, this website is no longer actively maintained and does not include every wavelet present in PyWavelets.
+The precision of the wavelet coefficients at that site is also lower than those included in PyWavelets.

-10.2.2 Signal Extension Modes
+5.3.2 Signal Extension Modes